-The need to give children the elements of a good education made it necessary to build a small schoolhouse.
-The property was donated by J. B. Briggs whose land was on the west side of Bowen Rd. which later became Elma #7 school.
-It is now a private residence.
+The need to give children the elements of a good education make it necessary to build a small schoolhouse.
+The property was donated by J. B. Briggs whose land was on the west side of Bowen Road, which was later to become school No. 7.
+Its now a private residence.

-The time had come when this settlement, with a post office called Elma, was to become a Town within the County of Erie in the State of New York.
+The time had come when this settlement, with a Post Office called Elma, was to become a town within Erie County in the State of New York.
 On September 4, 1856 the Supervisors of Erie County voted to form a new town from parts of Lancaster and Aurora called Elma.
-The first Town meeting was held at the home of Clark W. Hurd (now the Elma Town Museum) and a spirited one it was since there had been strong opposition to the forming of a new town.
-The first general election was held on November 3, 1857 and it passed.
+The first town meeting was held at the home of Clark W. Hurd (now the Town Museum) and a spirited one it was, since there had been strong opposition to the forming of a new town.
+The first general election was held on November 3, 1857.